Finding Safety and Stability: A Trauma-Informed Sensory Motor Approach

 This live, one-day, online course will explore the connections between trauma, sensory processing and sensory integrative difficulties.
 Participants will learn how sound and movement are critical in the development of body based, perceptual motor, and social emotional foundations for feeling safe in the world and in relationship to another.
 Treatment labs will explore the basics of auditory and vestibular/somatosensory processing, and their relationship to arousal, attachment, self-regulation, and learning.
 Video and case presentations will bring key concepts and treatment strategies to life in this theoretically-based, yet practical course.

 Registration includes the Therapy Ball Trio (S&H fees may apply^).
+Item is currently on Back Order.

 Take an additional discount of $15 per participant for groups of 3 or more individuals enrolling simultaneously under the same web-order.